sylvainSUPINTERNET/Framework-game-generator/README.md

  :x:GENERATE REMOVE EXISTING FILES SO IF YOU DONT WANT LOOSE YOUR WORK YOU MUSNT RUN THIS COMMAND AND SAVE BEFORE RUN THIS (as note after where we talking about use command save to save your own games folders and file)

+:x:THINK TO SAVE if you want keep your works before run this (ref save command)

 :ok_hand: *Run this command* :
  php **index.php generate**